pussinbootsccc/sentiment_analysis/README.md

 *Input*:
 same as for global analysis.

 *Output*: A list of document-level meta-information corresponding to each doc.
+The docs are selected based on the specified constraints per input.

 Each meta-info is represented as a Python object containing the following fields:
 * `keywrods`: A list of keywords that appeared in the doc.
 This is the intersection of the keywords identified by global analysis and the keywords appeared in the doc.
 Each keyword here is an object containing two fields: